 “I never found out what I was under arrest for,” Gore said.

-Gore had dropped the friend off at his girlfriend’s house on Knight Street, he testified Thursday, and then was sitting with his own girlfriend in her car around the corner on Tell Street when he saw police arrive.
+Gore had dropped the friend off at his girlfriend’s house on Knight Street, Gore testified Thursday, and was then sitting with his own girlfriend in her car around the corner on Tell Street when he saw police arrive.
 After going over to the scene and recording the video, he walked back over to the black BMW and got into the passenger seat.

 Once on the ground and in handcuffs, Hanley is seen on the video kicking Gore in the ribs, despite the fact that Providence Police policy requires an officer to stop using force once a suspect is under police control and no longer resisting.